Almonds and Olivez

 What is the best Lactic Acid Concentration for Skincare?

 Generally, lactic acid is considered a milder AHA and as such, it may require greater percentages to experience the best results.
 However, for regular use, research usually recommends a low concentration of Five (5%) percent to Eight (8%) percent.
-This is due to the fact that a percentage of this range, even as low as Five (5%) percent can modulate the surface of the skin as well as the dermis.
-However, solutions of Ten (10%) percent and Twelve (12%) percent may be able to influence both the epidermis and dermis over a Three (3) month period.
-Higher percentages are usually not recommended for regular use and are suggested to be administered by a trained professional.
+This is because a percentage of this range, even as low as Five (5%) percent can modulate the surface of the skin as well as the dermis.

 Therefore, concentrations of Five (5%) percent, Ten (10%) percent and Twelve (12%) percent can be proven effective in mildly exfoliating the skin, firming it, reducing fine lines and wrinkles, and scarring and hyperpigmentation of the skin.